Escape from the Planet of the Apes: Plot

-Zira joins Cornelius in confinement while Hasslein takes his findings to the President, who reluctantly abides by the council's ruling to have her pregnancy be terminated and that both apes be sterilized.
+Zira joins Cornelius in confinement while Hasslein takes his findings to the President, who reluctantly abides by the council's ruling to have her pregnancy terminated and that both apes be sterilized.
 In their chambers, Zira and Cornelius fear for their lives.
-When an orderly arrives to offer the apes food, his jokes about their unborn child make Cornelius lose his temper.
+When an orderly arrives to offer the apes food, his jokes about their future child make Cornelius lose his temper.
 He knocks the orderly to the floor, before escaping with Zira.
 They assume the orderly is merely knocked out, but he is actually dead.
 Hasslein uses the tragedy in support of his claim that the apes are a threat.
 He calls for their execution, but is ordered by the President to bring them in alive, unwilling to endorse capital punishment until due process has been served.

 Branton and Dixon help the apes escape, taking them to a circus run by Señor Armando, where an ape named Heloise has just given birth.
 Zira gives birth to a son and names him Milo, in honor of their deceased friend.
 Knowing that Zira's labor was imminent, Hasslein orders a search of all circuses and zoos, and Armando insists the apes leave for their safety.
-Lewis arranges for the apes to hide out the Los Angeles harbor's shipyard for a while.
+Lewis arranges for the apes to hide out in the Los Angeles harbor's shipyard for a while.
 He gives Cornelius a pistol as the couple does not want to be taken alive.

 Tracking the apes to the shipping yard, Hasslein mortally wounds Zira and kills the infant she is holding.
 Cornelius shoots down Hasslein, and then dies at the hands of a sniper.
 Zira tosses the dead baby over the side and crawls to die with her husband, witnessed by a grieving Lewis and Stephanie.

 It is revealed that Zira switched babies with Heloise before leaving the circus.
 Armando is aware of this and prepares to leave for Florida.
-Milo then begins to talk.
+Baby Milo then begins to talk.